 It is also worth noting that, while the processing is minimal, it is not easy.
 White tea producers need to have a lot of skill to make great white tea.
 They also need to adapt to unpredictable weather conditions to harvest and process the tea at the optimal time.

 In fact, one tea and caffeine study showed that Indian white tea can be even higher in caffeine than Ceylon black tea.
-While white tea from Fujian may contain as little as 6-25 mg of caffeine per cup, other white teas may be closer to 60 mg per cup.
+While white tea from Fujian may contain as little as 6 to 25 milligrams (mg) of caffeine per cup, other white teas may be closer to 60 mg per cup.

 Similarly, the claims that white tea is especially high in antioxidants relate to a study on white tea from Fujian, and may not apply to other types of white tea.